ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

-Similarly, if your LRC implements one of the standard commands defined by either :class:`~ska_tango_base.base.base_device.SKABaseDevice` or :class:`~ska_tango_base.subarray.subarray_device.SKASubarray`, you will not have to create the Tango command.
+Similarly, if your LRC implements one of the standard commands defined by either :class:`~ska_tango_base.base.base_device.SKABaseDevice` or :class:`~ska_tango_base.subarray.subarray_device.SKASubarray`, you are not required to create a Tango command as the base classes will have done this for you.

 .. code-block:: py